davina-titus/hashmaps/README.md

 # HashMap

-A templated chaining hash table implemented in C++ from scratch, built for CS 251 at the University of Illinois Chicago.
+A templated chaining hash table implemented in C++ from scratch.

 ## Overview